Fleeting beauty: Cherry Blossom Festival’s joyous return amid a pandemic’s shadow

 There was much to contemplate, after two years of sickness, isolation and death that had canceled one of Washington’s signature events — the festival drew 1.6 million people in 2019 — due to fear of contagion.
 Even so, the symbolism of the cherry tree, rooted in the Buddhist theme of the transience of life, is made for this pandemic moment.

-As he stood alone on the other side of the Tidal Basin mesmerized by the ethereal glow of the pale pink blossoms, Chris Cheng, a Buddhist who immigrated in his youth from Taiwan, searched for the words to express its meaning.
+As he stood alone on the other side of the Tidal Basin mesmerized by the ethereal glow of the pale pink blossoms, Chris Cheng, a Buddhist who emigrated in his youth from Taiwan, searched for the words to express its meaning.

 Cheng, 67, had journeyed from his home in North Potomac, Md., to see the cherry blossoms every year he was able before the pandemic prompted the cancellation of the festival.
 For him, its beauty has always gone beyond the sheer visual delight of the flowering trees.